paketo-community/builder-ubi-base/README.md

-This builder uses the [Paketo Ubi Base Stack](https://github.com/paketo-community/ubi-base-stack) (ubi 8 build and run images) with buildpacks for Node.js.
+This builder uses the [Paketo Ubi Base Stack](https://github.com/paketo-community/ubi-base-stack) (ubi 8 build and run images) with buildpacks for Node.js and Java.

 To see which versions of build and run images, buildpacks, and the lifecycle that are contained within a given builder version, see the